-Option A: (Thesis): A minimum of 30 semester hours of approved graduate coursework is required for the master's degree with a minimum of 19 hours in DES that must include EEES 5200, 5240, 5410, 6100, 6930-004 (1 hr.), 6930-009 (1 hr. each semester) and the remaining hours of formal EEES courses (or pending approval of the student's thesis committee, non-EEES courses) taken at the 5000 level or above (excluding EEES 6960 or 6990); all but EEES 6930 must be taken for a letter grade (A-F).
-Additional credit hours will include EEES 6960 (Thesis Research), a maximum of 6 hours of which may be taken for a letter grade, and may also include other EEES or non-EEES courses that need not be taken for a letter grade.
-The student must also prepare a thesis consisting of a written report on original independent research conducted by the student under the supervision of his or her thesis adviser (or co-advisers).
+Option A: (Thesis): A minimum of 30 credit hours of approved graduate coursework is required for the master's degree in geology (average 42 hours).
+This includes 24 hours of formal courses (excluding EEES 6960 Thesis Research and 6990 Independent Study) with a minimum of 19 hours in DES that must include EEES 5200 Quaternary Geology, 5240 Soil Science, 5410 Hydrogeology, 6100 Glacial Stratigraphy & Geophysics, 6250 Graduate Launch (1 hr.), 6930-009 Departmental Seminar (1 hr. each semester) and the remaining courses selected with approval of the student's thesis committee taken at the 5000 level or above; all but EEES 6930 must be taken for a letter grade (A-F).
+Additional credit hours will include EEES 6960 Thesis Research and/or EEES 6990 Independent Study, a maximum of 6 hours of which may be taken for a letter grade, and may also include other DES or non-DES courses that need not be taken for a letter grade.
+The student must also prepare a thesis consisting of a written report on original independent research conducted by the student under the supervision of his or her thesis adviser (or co-advisers) and defend this thesis before his or her advisory committee.